 “Even if a fatal accident can be avoided, the division between creditor and debtor countries will be reinforced and the “periphery” countries will have no chance to regain competitiveness because the playing field is tilted against them.”

-France and Italy are urging Germany, the region’s largest economy, to take decisive action to end the two-and-a-half-year old debt crisis as Spain’s 10-year bond yields jumped to more than 7 percent last week.
+France and Italy are urging Germany, the region’s largest economy, to take decisive action to end the two-and-a-half-year old debt crisis as Spain’s to more than 7 percent last week.
 Merkel has opposed “premature” proposals for issuing euro-area bonds backed by the ECB, arguing that such debt can’t be sold until there is a full fiscal union for the region.

 This is however “unrealistic and unreasonable”, Soros said, adding that a political, fiscal and banking union have to be “developed together step-by-step”.

 The first step towards this would be for the EFSF (European Financial Stability Fund) to immediately take over the ECB’s holdings of Greek bonds, and the ECB to start buying Spanish and Italian bonds.
 This will calm financial markets and pave the way for a political and banking union, Soros said.

 Concerns over Europe, particularly Spain’s and Italy’s ability to finance their debt, caused the two nations’ bond yields to spike earlier in the week.
 They have since retreated, aided by speculation that European leaders will take action at the Brussels meeting on Thursday.

 Spain’s 10-year-bond yields retreated to 6.38 percent on June 22 and comparable Italian yields slid to 5.8 percent after climbing to as much as 6.17 percent on June 18.

 A longer-term solution has to be found for the crisis in Europe, Soros said, and he proposed a so-called European Fiscal Authority (EFA) to be set up to buy Spanish and Italian bonds in exchange for structural reforms.